blockchainsllc/in3-docs/docs/spec.md

     - `'never`' : No proof will be delivered (default).
 Also no `in3`-property will be added to the response, but only the raw JSON-RPC response will be returned.
     - `'proof`' : The proof will be created including a blockheader, but without any signed blockhashes.

+*  **whiteList** `address` - If specified, the incubed server will respond with `lastWhiteList`, which will indicate the last block number of whitelist contract event.

 *  **signers** `string<address>[]` - A list of addresses (as 20bytes in hex) requested to sign the blockhash.

 A example of an Incubed request may look like this: